 With respect to the design and analysis of existing hair dryers, specific research has brought insight toward a future, less-deafening hair dryer.
-One that note, several concepts were digitally-devised by the utilization of complex design software.
-These conceptions are still merely conceptions.
-A satisfactory amount of research has been completed, along with some minimal testing, but future insight and progress will not end there.
+On that note, several concepts were digitally-devised by the utilization of complex design software in the past, and a current concept has been implemented; this current design will be further modified toward the final outlook of a prototype.
+A satisfactory amount of research has been completed, along with some minimal testing, but future insight and progress will not end there; future testing in sound mapping should provide better information toward the evolving concept.
 Eventually, a final, remastered concept will be selected for prototypical production.